cnizzardini/cakephp-swagger-bake/README.md

 `Note: This is an alpha stage plugin and prone to lots of changes right now`

 A delightfully tasty tool for generating Swagger documentation with OpenApi 3.0.0 schema.
-This plugin automatically builds swagger JSON for you with minimal configuration and effort.
-It operates on convention and assumes your application is [RESTful](https://book.cakephp.org/4/en/development/rest.html).
-Swagger UI 3.25.0 comes pre-installed with this plugin.
+This plugin automatically builds your Swagger UI (v3.25) with minimal configuration and effort.

+- Creates paths from your [RESTful](https://book.cakephp.org/4/en/development/rest.html) routes.
+- Creates schema for your Entities and Tables.
+- Provides additional functionality through Annotations.

 ## Installation